 Where do I meet the group or the guide?

-Trips start from the b&b, agritourism or hotel where you’re staying, except otherwise decided or agreed upon our first meeting.
+Trips start from the b&b, farmhouse or hotel where you’re staying, except otherwise decided or agreed upon our first meeting.

 What about meals during the fishing trip?